jaskirat1616/GaussCam/ARCHITECTURE.md

 ## Overview

-GaussCam is built with a modular, production-ready architecture following best practices for maintainability, scalability, and reliability.
+GaussCam uses a modular architecture for maintainability, scalability, and reliability.

 ## Architecture Principles